acenet-arc/cloud_from_a_to_z/_episodes/07-day1-create-a-persistent-virtual-machine.md

 In our case we do not have any existing volumes or volume snapshots, so this leaves the *Boot from image (creates a new volume)* option so lets choose that *Instance Boot Source*.
 Lets choose the `Ubuntu-16.04-Xenial-x64-2017-02` image as before and a *Device size* of 10GB. **DO NOT** check the *Delete on Terminate* box as this will cause the volume to be deleted if the VM is.
 Also do not forget to switch to the *Access & Security* tab to select a *Key Pair* and *Security Groups* before clicking the *Launch* button because if a key pair is not selected you will not be able to connect to the VM and you will have to delete and recreate it.

+Once we have created a persistent VM we will also need to associate a public IP with it so that we can connect and also verify that we can indeed connect to the VM by `ssh`ing into the VM.

 In the following episodes we will use this VM to setup a basic web server allowing us to server HTML files and tomorrow we will use it to create a WordPress site.

 > ## Boot a `p`-flavor VM from an Image